-This book, about the moral problem of procreation and birth (unpopular and almost untreated theme throughout the history of philosophy), was born of the natural and unplanned confluence of two thinkers, that of a young man who is entering philosophy and of an old thinker who is going out of it.
-This confluence does not mean agreement in each theme or resolution, but an intellectual and affective affinity on the subject, and a shared moral scandal in the face of the coldness and detachment with which thousands of humans are dumped daily on planet Earth only for our distraction or as an involuntary product.
+This book, about the moral problem of procreation and birth (unpopular and almost unaddressed subject throughout the history of philosophy), was born from the natural and unplanned confluence of two thinkers, a young man who is entering philosophy and an old thinker who is going out from it.
+This confluence does not mean agreement in each topic or resolution, but an intellectual and affective affinity on the subject, and a shared moral indignation towards the coldness and detachment with which thousands of humans are dumped daily on planet Earth only for our distraction or as an involuntary product of it.

-The work purposely adopts an intermediate tone between philosophical argumentation and literary narrative.
-The first two chapters are expository and present the basic texts on the problem; the third is a literary resource (an unexpected exchange of letters) capable of provoking a discussion about the author’s predilection.
+The work intentionally adopts an intermediate tone between philosophical argumentation and literary narrative.
+The first two chapters are expository and present the basic texts on the problem; the third is a literary resource (an unexpected exchange of letters) capable of provoking a discussion about the authors’ subject of predilection.
 The styles of the book are therefore varied, from the exercise of aphorism (chapter 1), essay (chapter 2) and epistolary style (chapter 3).

-The illustrations contribute to the book being seen, in a way, as a product of pop philosophy, or “popular philosophy” (in the words of William James), in the sense of being accessible and interesting not only to broad and tolerant professional philosophers (we suppose optimistically that they exist), but also for anyone reflective and concerned about what goes on around.
+The illustrations contribute to the book being seen, in a way, as a product of pop philosophy (or “popular philosophy” in William James’s words), in the sense of being accessible and interesting not only to broad and tolerant professional philosophers (we suppose optimistically that they exist), but also for any thoughtful people concerned about what goes on around.

-Not only in its “concrete” or “physical” aspect would the present book be Oswaldian.
-Also in its option for aphorisms, the short and abrupt text, the frequent cuts, the blunt paragraphs, the drawings, photos and notes constantly interrupting the traditional flow of reading.
-Our experience, however, does not pretend to be poetic, but philosophical, in the sense of an explicit will to reflect, to say how the world is or seems to be (The world as birth and procreation).
+Not only in its “concrete” or “physical” aspects would the present book be Oswaldian, but also in the option for aphorisms, short and abrupt texts, frequent cuts, blunt paragraphs, drawings, photos and notes constantly interrupting the traditional flow of reading.
+Our experience, however, does not pretend to be poetic, but philosophical, in the sense of an explicit will to think, to say how the world is or seems to be (The World as Birth and Procreation).
 But in this sense, the poetry of Oswald de Andrade is also philosophical.

-Another philosophical-literary reference of Nascituri is Kierkegaard (especially that of the Concluding Unscientific Postscript to Philosophical Fragments), a writer who exhaustively used the infernal resource of perpetual and multi-conductive remission to try to convey his unique philosophy of singularity, which would be rejected by any traditional attempt of exposition.
+Another philosophical-literary reference of Nascituri is Kierkegaard (particularly his Concluding Unscientific Postscript to Philosophical Fragments), a writer who exhaustively used the infernal resource of perpetual and multiple remission to attempt to convey his singular philosophy of singularity, which would be certainly rejected by any attempt of traditional exposition.
 So it is with our subject.

 PREFACE OF THE SECOND EDITION

 The following scattered papers (written in the time of electronic computers) were found in the house of the philosopher Julio Cabrera after his suicide (which happened at the beginning of the last century), along with his numerous unpublished works.
 These texts contain his writings on the forbidden subject of birth and procreation.
-Already in his Diário de um filósofo no Brasil (Diary of a Philosopher in Brazil), Cabrera had purposely hidden these texts, in the section where he outlined the main lines of his ethical-negative thought, considering them unassimilable to ordinary and prejudiced minds.
+Already in his Diário de um filósofo no Brasil (Diary of a Philosopher in Brazil), Cabrera had intentionally withheld these texts in the section where the main lines of his ethical-negative thought were outlined, considering them not understandable to ordinary prejudiced minds.

-His executors found the name of my grandfather, Santiago di Diabolis (also commited suicide, in 2042), written on the cover of one of Cabrera’s unpublished briefcases, and immediately contacted him.
-It was the dead philosopher’s wish for my grandfather to deal with the editing of these damned papers.
-It seems that Santiago had been a student of some of the courses of ethics of Cabrera at the beginning of the 21st century, and it seems that together they planned to write a book.
-For some reason that is difficult to discover, after so much time passed, neither my grandfather nor my father honored Cabrera’s request.
+His executors found the name of my grandfather, Santiago di Diabolis (also commited suicide in 2042), written on the cover of one of Cabrera’s briefcases of unpublished works, and immediately contacted him.
+It was the dead philosopher’s wish for my grandfather to deal with the editing of these accursed papers.
+It seems that Santiago had been a student of some of Cabrera’s courses of ethics at the beginning of the 21st century, and it seems that they planned to write a book together.
+For some reason difficult to discover, after so much time passed, neither my grandfather nor my father answered Cabrera’s last request.
 Now I intend to do so after generations of indifference and postponement.

-The main text of Cabrera and the most organized of all (I ignored many others) is called ABOUT BIRTH AND PROCREATION: IF “TAKING LIFE” POSES MORAL PROBLEMS, WHY WOULD NOT “GIVING LIFE”?
-It presents basically the line that followed in a course of negative ethics offered to students of the now disappeared University of Goiânia, in the distant years of 2006, at the beginning of the last century.
-This text, obsessively inspired by the primordial intuition about the disvalue of human life (the primordial flame of all of Cabrera’s ethical-metaphysical thought), presents what he considered the three moral problems of procreation.
-These texts moved me immediately.
-As long as I remember, I am entirely sympathetic to the idea of not being born, and I regard it as the most revolutionary idea of all practical philosophy.
-We can never do anything positive that can measure up to the radicalism of the act of refusal.
+The main and most organized text of Cabrera (I dismissed many others) is called ABOUT BIRTH AND PROCREATION: IF “TAKING A LIFE” IS MORALLY PROBLEMATIC, WHY WOULD “GIVING A LIFE” ALSO NOT BE?
+This text basically presents the line followed in a course of Negative Ethics offered to students of the now disappeared University of Goiânia, in the distant years of 2006, at the beginning of the last century.
+This text, obsessively inspired by the primordial intuition about the lack of value of human life (the initial spark of all of Cabrera’s ethical-metaphysical thought), presents what he considered the three moral problems of procreation.

 The first edition of the book was released a few months ago.
 Something very strange happened at this point.
-Immediately after the publication of the material, I began to receive letters from an enigmatic correspondent, at the same time fascinated and disgusted by our ideas, and who had scandalously suggested himself as a descendant of the author of Projeto de Ética Negativa (Project of Negative Ethics).
-The letters kept coming to my mailbox, containing rich comments about my text.
-This forced me, almost compulsively (because of the openly controversial nature of the correspondence), to respond to the messages with new reflections on birth and procreation, and related themes.
-The mysterious author of the missives never presented himself, and as time went on I began to doubt his mere existence, as if he were a projection of my own tormented ego.
+Immediately after the publication of the material, I began to receive letters from an enigmatic correspondent, fascinated and at the same time disgusted by our ideas; he scandalously suggested that he was a descendant of the author of Projeto de Ética Negativa (Project of Negative Ethics).
+The letters kept coming to my mailbox containing rich comments about my text.
+This forced me, almost compulsively (because of the obviously controversial nature of the unexpected correspondence), to respond to the messages with new reflections on birth and procreation and related subjects.
+The mysterious author of the missives never introduced himself, and as time went on, I began to doubt his very existence, as if he were a projection of my own tormented ego.
 He was married with two children and I had the opportunity to meet his wife very briefly.

-One fine day, the letters stopped coming and our dialogue broke off without any explanation, just as abruptly as it had begun.
+One day, the letters stopped coming and our dialogue broke off without any explanation, just as abruptly as it had begun.
 Despite all this, Professor Julius von Kabra (so he signed) never sent his address or made any move to facilitate our meeting.
-Anyway, in the successive editions, I decided to publish everything together, the classic text of Cabrera, my text, the letters of prof. von Kabra and my replies.
-The reader will notice some gaps in this epistolary because several letters—mine and his—have been lost or destroyed by me in attacks of anger.
-I forgot to say that Professor von Kabra also added some footnotes to Cabrera’s text, which I kept in full, although some were pedantic and aggressive.
+Anyway, in the successive editions of the book, I decided to publish everything together: Cabrera’s classic text, my own text, professor Von Kabras’s letters and my replies.
+The reader will notice some gaps in the epistolary because several letters—mine and his—have been lost or destroyed by me in various states of anger.
+I forgot to say that Professor von Kabra also added some footnotes to Cabrera’s text, which I preserved in full, although some of them were pedantic and aggressive.
 As for the drawings, they were made (according to Professor Kabra’s own statement) by his daughter Érika.

-I hope from my heart that the reading of this curious material may be of benefit to everyone, but especially that it will convince the good and enlightened people of this world that the best they can do for their possible children is to keep them indefinitely as possible.
-Let the mere promise of children serve to bear the suffering of being, without needing to generate more suffering and more being.
-That the fact that my grandfather and my father did not refrain from procreating (and that I have abstained myself to this day from killing myself) serve at least for this unsuccessful offspring to free someone through the effect of negative literature from the misfortune of being born.
+I hope with all my heart that reading this curious material will be of benefit to everyone, but especially that it will convince the good and enlightened people of this world that the best they can do for their possible children is to keep them indefinitely as possible beings.
+May the mere promise of children serve to bear the suffering of being, without needing to create more suffering and more being.
+May the fact that my grandfather and my father did not refrain from procreation (and the fact that I abstained from killing myself until now) serve at least for this unsuccessful descendant to free someone, by means of negative literature, from the misfortune of being born.